Post

 Instruction followingExcellent at complex instructionsExcellent at structured output

 Warning: Model capabilities evolve rapidly.
-This comparison reflects the state as of publication.
+This comparison reflects the state as of the “Tested” date above.
 Both Anthropic and OpenAI release updates frequently.
 The multi-model approach protects you from being locked to any single model’s capabilities at any point in time.

 Using both: The Unified Interface